Start location: Moss-side near Strachan (NO 699 916)

 Back to Search

-Some of the tracks on S side may be suitable for less able users as they are forest roads, but there is a locked gate which may be a problem.
-The track on N side has 2 gates which have side gates for pedestrians.
+Some of the tracks on south side may be suitable for less able users as they are forest roads, but there is a locked gate which may be a problem.
+The track on north side has 2 gates which have side gates for pedestrians.
 A further 2 gates are locked with no side gates, requiring either the gates or an adjacent fence to be climbed.
 Many of the footpaths in the middle would not be suitable other than for ambulant users or cyclists.
 There is also the ford of Sheeoch Burn, which although it is not wide (0.5m) or deep (30cm) it has no bridge nor any stepping stones.
-At the locked gate on the S side, there is access around the gate as no fence links with it, but both sides are choked with broom and gorse (1-1.5m high) making access somewhat difficult.
+At the locked gate on the south side, there is access around the gate as no fence links with it, but both sides are choked with broom and gorse (1-1.5m high) making access somewhat difficult.

 OS Landranger 45 (Stonehaven & Banchory)